Jonathan1324/linked-assembly/docs/faq.md

 ### ❓ Is there a test suite?

 Not yet — but it's planned.
 For now, you can test behavior manually by assembling and linking small test cases.
-Adding automated tests is high-priority in the roadmap.
+Adding automated tests is high-priority.

 ---